 Section Three - Meet ArcCatalog

 ArcGIS is the name of a suite of software, all accomplishing something different with spatial data: organization, analysis, and exploring 3D data.
 In GIS 101, you will be exposed to two of the software found in that suite: ArcCatalog and ArcMap.
-ArcCatalog can be described as the "File Explorer of Spatial Data" while ArcMap is the software we use to interact with and explore our data, both spatially and in table form.
+ArcCatalog can be described as the "File Explorer of Spatial Data Data that deals with location, such as lists of addresses, the footprint of a building, the boundaries of cities and counties, etc. " while ArcMap is the software we use to interact with and explore our data, both spatially and in table form.

 Each software in the ArcGIS suite has am almost identical layout, with a series of menus along the top, several shortcut buttons below that, some thin columns on the left which show the data or folders which are saved in some specific folder or are participating in the project, a large area on the right where the user interacts with their data directly, and some docked tabs hiding some additional tool boxes or resources.
 Having the same basic layout in each software makes navigation a whole lot easier when going between each software.